tmtxt/tmtxt.github.com/_drafts/2017-10-12-utilize-rethinkdb-index-part-2-secondary-index.md

 However, when it comes to range querying, it's another story.
 If you take a closer look at the above queries, you will notice that the left-most values are always fixed/determined values while the right-most values can be vary.
-If you want to do a range query with the vary left-most values, it will similar to a whole table sequence scan.
+If you want to do a range query with the vary left-most values, it is similar to a whole table sequence scan.

-For example, to get all the campaigns belong to one realm, this will work efficiently
+For example, to get all the products belong to one category, this will work efficiently

 {% highlight js %}
-function* getCampaignsByRealmId(realmId) {
+function* getProductsByCategoryId(categoryId) {
   return yield r
-    .table('campaigns')
+    .table('products')
     .between(
-      [realmId, r.minval],
+      [categoryId, r.minval],
-      [realmId, r.maxval],
+      [categoryId, r.maxval],
-      {index: 'realmId_type'}
+      { index: 'categoryId_rating' }
     );
 }
 {% endhighlight %}